Novella 2000: History and profile

 Novella 2000 is published by RCS Pubblicià, magazine division of RCS MediaGroup, on a weekly basis in Milan and features articles on celebrity gossip and scandalous events.
 Its content is mostly accompanied by paparazzi photographs.
 The weekly is one of the Italian magazines which published Lady Diana's photographs in her final moments in September 1997.

 Circulation

 The circulation of the magazine was 300,000 copies in the period 1952–1953.
 In 1984 Novella 2000 had a circulation of 365,256 copies.
-From December 2002 to November 2003 its average circulation was 174,095 copies.
+From December 2002 to November 2003 its average circulation was down to 174,095 copies.
 In 2007 the weekly sold 146,030 copies.